AntoineBastide47/GameEngine/ReadMe.md

 ## Limitations
 I am currently building the engine on macOS, so the engine won't have the best support for Linux and Windows out of the box, but I am planning to make the engine cross-platform, including Windows and Linux for version 1.0.0.<br>
-The engine won't be backwards compatible as that would create to much overhead, increase the size of binaries and reduce the performance of the games.
+The engine won't be backwards compatible as that would create too much overhead, increase the size of binaries and might reduce the performance of games.

 ## Contributing
 Since this is a personal learning project, contributions are welcomed but may not be merged immediately.
 Feel free to fork the repository and experiment on your own.